EPILEPSY - What it does

 All types of seizure are not epileptic in origin and a single isolated seizure should not result in a diagnosis of epilepsy.

-For up to 70% of patients regular medication can fully control eliminate seizures and for others a surgical operation can do so.
+For up to 70% of patients regular medication could fully control and eliminate seizures and for others a surgical operation can do so.
 For those whose seizures continue the social implications are significant.
+Considerable time may be needed to find the best medication without significant side effects.

 SUDEP There is a small but significant risk that a person with epilepsy may die suddenly for no obvious reason.
 It is called sudden unexpected death in epilepsy or SUDEP for short.
 The likelihood of this occurring should be discussed with you by your doctor or health prctitioner to assess your individual risk and how to reduce this risk.
-Although itis rare it can happen For further in formation visit the Epilepsy Bereaved website.
+Although itis rare it can happen For further in formation visit the SUDEP Action website.
+For a full discussion about the definition of SUDEP writtten by our friend and forner East Kent neurologist Dr Lina Nashef click here

-Even a single seizure in the last twelve months will mean the person with epilepsy will not be allowed to drive a motor vehicle.
+Even a single daytime seizure in the last twelve months will mean the person with epilepsy will not be allowed to drive a motor vehicle.
 For this reason alone the ability to retain a job or find a new one will be much more difficult.
+The full driving regulations are available here